Plan the perfect craft room using these tips and tricks! You’re definitely not going to want to miss this craft room organizing challenge!

-Welcome to week one of 52 Weeks to an Organized Workspace.
+Welcome to week one of the 52 Weeks to an Organized Workspace challenge.
 Guess what y’all!
 This month we’re planning our creative spaces.
 Isn’t that exciting?

 We’re going to get started by making a few simple changes.
 Our to-do list for this week is quick and easy.
 It’s all about creating new habits.
 If you start doing the same few things every day, sooner or later you’ll do them without even thinking about it.